2020-2021 Board of Directors

 At-Large Member: Megan Stacey

-She resides in Mt.
-Lookout with her husband (Drew), daughter (Emory), son (Ford) and two dogs (Murphy & Briggs).
-When not working or spending time with her family, Megan enjoys several hobbies including her fashion blog, Polka Dots & Pleats.
+She resides in East Hyde Park with her husband (Drew), daughter (Emory), son (Ford) and two dogs (Murphy & Briggs).
+When not working or spending time with her family, Megan enjoys several hobbies including her fashion blog, Polka Dots & Pleats, paddle tennis and mentoring other entrepreneurs.

-After joining the JLC in 2009, Megan has served in various leadership roles including VP Membership, New Member Advisor, Chair of Membership Outreach & Events, and Chair of Major Gifts.
+After joining the JLC in 2009, Megan has served in various leadership roles including VP Membership, Co-Chair of The Centennial Campaign, New Member Advisor, Chair of Membership Outreach & Events, and Chair of Major Gifts.
 She has also served on Ad Hoc Committees, including New Member Curriculum (from her years as a teacher and assistant principal) and Points & Obligations.

 At-Large Member: Juliana (J.J.)
 Wales